celo-org/docs/blog/03-07-2-23-building-a-celo-remittance-system-a-technical-tutorial-for-developers/building-a-celo-remittance-system-a-technical-tutorial-for-developers.md

 ├── test/
 └── truffle-config.js

-Now, let's create a new Solidity contract file in the ‘contracts/’ directory and name it ‘Remittance.sol’.
-Copy and paste the entire ‘Remittance’ smart contract that we wrote earlier into this file.
+Now, let's create a new Solidity contract file in the ‘contracts/’ directory and name it ```Remittance.sol```.
+Copy and paste the entire ```Remittance``` smart contract that we wrote earlier into this file.

 ![image](./images/5.png)